 Getting the look: The look is “loft-like, so the kitchen is exposed — this is doable,” DiMeo says.

-One feature he really likes: the center island.
-“It functions as a working island and a place to have your meal.”
+The center island “functions as a working island and a place to have your meal,” he says.

-The pro renovation cost, absent the appliances (which can get as expensive as you like): about $7,000, says DiMeo.
+The pro renovation cost, absent the appliances (which can get as expensive as you like): about $7,000.